meltano/meltano/docs/src/docs/developer-tools.md

 ::: info
 Meltano shares anonymous usage data with the team through Google Analytics.
 This is used to help us learn about how Meltano is being used to ensure that we are making Meltano even more useful to our users.

-If you would prefer to use Meltano without sending the team this data, learn how to configure this through our [environment variables docs](/docs/environment-variables.html#anonymous-usage-data).
+If you would prefer to use Meltano without sending the team this data, learn how to configure this through our [environment variables docs](/docs/developer-tools.html#environment-variables).
 :::

 ```bash
 meltano init yourprojectname
 ```

-This will create a new directory named `projectname` and initialize Meltano's basic directory structure inside it.
+This will create a new directory named `yourprojectname` and initialize Meltano's basic directory structure inside it.

 Inside the Meltano project directory, all plugin configuration (which may include tokens and passwords) is stored inside the `.meltano` directory, which is automatically added to the project's `.gitignore` file to prevent this potentially sensitive information from accidentally being pushed up to a hosted Git repository.